aplteam/MarkAPL/Files/MarkAPL.md

 ##### Headers and bookmarks

 By default `MarkAPL` automatically embraces headers (`<h\{number\}>`) by bookmark anchors.
 Use `parms.bookmarkLink` (default: 6 = all levels) to change this: setting this to 0 suppresses this feature altogether.
 You can also assign a number lesser than 6.
-For example, assigning 3 means that all headers of level 1, 2 and 3 are embraced by bookmark anchors but any headers of level 4, 5 and 6 are not.
+For example, assigning 3 means that all headers of level 1, 2 and 3 are embraced by bookmark anchors while headers of level 4, 5 and 6 are not.

 Note that both ID and HREF are assigned the same value.
 That allows the user to make any header the first line by just clicking at it.